-Dialogue Example 2 – Single line with tag
+Dialogue Example 2: Single line with a dialogue tag

 In this case, “tag” means dialogue tag.

-A dialogue tag is anything that indicates who said what, but that’s all.
+A dialogue tag is anything that indicates which character spoke and describes how they spoke.

 In the example below, you can see that the dialogue tag goes on the outside of the quotations, while the comma goes on the inside.

 “You really shouldn’t have done that,” he whispered.

 This is the case with any dialogue tags that are used.
 You can also see how this dialogue formatting works with different types of sentences and different dialogue tags.

 Note that the tag, when following a comma within the quotation marks, is lowercase, as it’s a part of the overall sentence.

 Dialogue Example 3: Questions